Lightprotocol/light-protocol/cli/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to us at [hello@lightprotocol.com].
+If you have questions, suggestions, or feedback, join the developer community on [Discord](https://discord.gg/J3KvDfZpyp), or reach out at hello[at]lightprotocol[dot]com.